timrobertson100/occurrence/occurrence-download/docs/SQL-Download-API.md

 The SQL download is supported by 3 different types of services:
 1. _SQL Describe service_: This service describe all the queryable fields, there types and description.
 2. _SQL Validation service_: Validate the SQL query before executing the query for download.
 This helps user to create a proper SQL query before performing download on gbif infrastructure.
 3. _SQL Download service_: This service helps to create the SQL download at gbif infrastructure and returns the downloadkey which can be used to see the progress of gbif downloads.
+SQL Download Service supports different file formats for the downloads.
+Currently it supports TSV and AVRO.

 ### API Endpoints